e6a5/word-of-the-day/README.md

 Definition: the act of expressing disapproval of somebody/something and opinions about their faults or bad qualities; a statement showing this disapproval

 Example: Ben is very sensitive—he just can't take criticism.

+### vital /ˈvaɪtl/ (adj)

+Definition: necessary or essential in order for something to succeed or exist

+Example: Good financial accounts are vital to the success of any enterprise.